ducha-aiki/affnet/README.md

 AffNet model implementation in PyTorch for TechReport "[Learning Discriminative Affine Regions via Discriminability](https://arxiv.org/abs/1711.06704)"

+**NEW!
+Code, used for feature extraction in the paper, available at** https://github.com/ducha-aiki/mods-light-zmq

 AffNet generates up to twice more correspondeces compared to Baumberg iterations
 ![HesAff](imgs/graf16HesAff.jpg)
 ![HesAffNet](imgs/graf16HesAffNet.jpg)